 1. Be ready to sell when November begins

 Retail giants like Wal-Mart, Best Buy, and Target begin releasing Black Friday ads about a week before the big day.

 But one week prior isn’t enough lead time for Amazon Black Friday deals to go public.

-Since Amazon Black Friday sales are to start super early this year, you need to prepare earlier, too.
+Since Amazon Black Friday sales are going to start super early this year, you need to prepare earlier, too.

-Have your inventory stocked and listings set by November 1st to capitalize on pre-Black Friday promotions.
+Bottom line: Have your inventory stocked and listings set by November 1st to capitalize on pre-Black Friday promotions.

 2. Offer free shipping for Amazon Black Friday

 The entire point of Amazon Black Friday is for consumers to score great deals.
-(Or, at least to think they are.)
+(Or, at least to think that they are.)

 So, unless you’re Cards Against Humanity, you’re going to want to offer lower-than-usual prices and free shipping.